SeaQL/seaql.github.io/SeaORM/docs/03-migration/01-setting-up-migration.md

     └── main.rs                             # Migrator CLI, for running manually
 ```

+Note that if you setup the migration directory directly within a Git repository, a `.gitignore` file will also be created

 ## Workspace Structure

 It is recommended to structure your cargo workspace as follows to share SeaORM entities between the app crate and the migration crate.
 Checkout the [integration examples](https://github.com/SeaQL/sea-orm/tree/master/examples) for demonstration.